mangosaver/Seeded-Password-Generator/README.md

 @period_ms 4_000
 ```
 In the above example, the acceptable request rate is 3 requests per 4 seconds.

+## Troubleshooting

+On some Linux distributions, there aren't up-to-date packages available for Erlang and Elixir.
+I'd recommend using [asdf](https://asdf-vm.com/) for installation and management.

 ## Future Work